DCotterill/halixia-hugo/content/ma/ready-to-do-a-10k-2134.md

 layout: static
 ---

-Learn how to train for a 10k and find a race near you
+Learn how to train for a 10k and find a race near you.

 Find out how taking your running to the next level by doing a 10k can reap further benefits of improved endurance, cardiovascular health, and a sense of accomplishment.